qiskit-community/qiskit-optimization/docs/getting_started.rst

 * **Matplotlib**, may be installed using command `pip install 'qiskit-optimization[matplotlib]'` to install the package.
 Matplotlib being installed will enable the usage of the `draw` method in the graph optimization application classes.

+* **Gurobipy** may be installed using command `pip install 'qiskit-optimization[gurobi]'` to install the package.
+Gurobipy being installed will enable the usage of the GurobiOptimizer.

 ----

 Ready to get going?...